Bayesian Polarization: Related Literature

 \section{Related Literature}

-Our notion of polarization builds on DW, who study a one-dimensional state space and define polarization as divergence in the stochastic dominance order after a single signal realization.
-DW show that polarization is impossible under Bayesian updating if signals satisfy the monotone likelihood ratio property (MLRP), and in particular in the standard linear-normal model.
-They also present examples suggesting that polarization may arise when MLRP fails, though, as later noted by BHK these examples display only divergence of expectations, not polarization in the stochastic dominance order.
-BHK adopt the DW definition and prove that polarization is impossible when agents are Bayesian and the state space is finite and one dimensional.\footnote{The examples that DW present in detail do not display polarization according to their definition.
-They also sketch additional examples with continuum state spaces for which they do not specify the priors.
-Technically, these do not violate BHK, which assumes a discrete state space.
-Whether polarization is possible in continuum state spaces is an open question.}
+Our main notion of polarization builds on that of \textcite{dixit2007political}, who study Bayesian agents with beliefs over a one-dimensional state space and define polarization as divergence in the stochastic dominance order following a single public signal realization.
+They show that such polarization is impossible when signals satisfy the monotone likelihood ratio property (MLRP).
+BHK adopt this definition and prove that polarization is impossible for \emph{any} signal realization when agents are Bayesian and the state space is finite and one-dimensional.\footnote{\textcite{dixit2007political} present examples that violate MLRP, which they argue generate polarization.
+As noted by BHK, however, these examples exhibit divergence in expectations rather than divergence in stochastic dominance. \textcite{dixit2007political} also sketch examples of polarization in continuum state spaces; since BHK’s impossibility result applies only to finite state spaces, the possibility of polarization in the continuum remains open. }

-BHK's impossibility result cemented the intuitive notion that belief polarization is inconsistent with Bayesian learning.
-This notion is in line with classic results in \textcite{doob1949application} and \textcite{blackwell1962merging}, which predict different forms of belief convergence among Bayesians learning from the same information.
-To reconcile the perceived theoretical impossibility with the apparent prevalence of polarization, several papers have introduced learning biases that generate polarization.
-These include ambiguity aversion (BHK), confirmation bias \parencite{rabin1999first}, misperceptions about selective sharing on a network \parencite{bowen2023learning}, and correlation neglect \parencite{loh2019dimensionality}.
+BHK's impossibility result reinforced the view that polarization is inconsistent with Bayesian learning.
+This aligns with classic results by \textcite{doob1949application} and \textcite{blackwell1962merging}, which establish distinct forms of belief convergence among Bayesians observing the same information.
+To reconcile the perceived theoretical impossibility with the apparent prevalence of polarization, a growing literature has introduced learning biases or other departures from standard Bayesian updating.\footnote{This literature is often motivated by same-evidence polarization experiments, starting with \textcite{lord1979biased}; see \textcite{rabin1999first} and \textcite{benoit2019apparent} for a review and discussion.} These include ambiguity aversion (BHK), confirmation bias \parencite{rabin1999first,fryer2019updating}, misperceptions about selective sharing on networks \parencite{bowen2023learning}, short-term memory \parencite{levy2025political}, and correlation neglect \parencite{levy2015does, loh2019dimensionality, ortoleva2015overconfidence}.

-Other work has challenged this view by showing that some forms of polarization are consistent with Bayesian updating.
-The closest to ours are \textcite{andreoni2012diverging} and \textcite{benoit2019apparent}, who demonstrate polarization in expectations on one dimension when agents hold beliefs over a two-dimensional state.\footnote{Both focus on $2\times2$ state spaces where the choice of stochastic order is irrelevant, but \textcite{andreoni2012diverging} note that their observation can be generalized to polarization in expectations.}